-The bottom line is that the ACLU has little say-so in how a school district wields its discretion in filtering Internet content.
-Web filtering is not a precise business.
+The upshot of all this is that web filtering is not a precise business.
 Web filtering companies create filtering categories and do their best to properly classify websites into those categories.
 School districts purchase a company's product and, employing the well-established discretion they have over curricular matters, activate filters they believe are consistent with their curricular goals.
-As the Second Circuit aptly observed in the analogous book selection context:
+The ACLU has little constitutional say-so in how a school district wields this discretion.
+The Second Circuit made exactly this point in the analogous book selection context: